 - Read the bill.
-All too often people give testimony on provisions they misinterpret, e.g. from media stories, or that even aren’t in the bill.
-Nothing causes loss of credibility faster than an incorrect testimony.
-You can find your state’s bill at DeathwithDignity.org/States/YOURSTATE.
+All too often people give testimony on provisions not in the bill.
+Nothing causes loss of credibility faster than inaccurate testimony.

 - Learn your legislature’s guidelines for submitting public testimony.
-Rules to watch out for include the process for oral testimony (especially the time limits) and submitting hard copies of your testimony.
+Rules to watch out for include the process for oral testimony (especially the time limits) and submitting paper copies of your testimony.

-- Verify the hearing details, including date, time, location, as well as rules (or changes in rules specific to your committee) for testifying as soon as the committee issues the hearing notice.
+- Verify hearing details, including date, time, location, and hearing rules (or changes in rules specific to your committee) for testifying.

 - Contact the committee clerk to request any special accommodations.